alopezrivera/tudelft-ae-study-planner/README.md

 ### `2.3 Year dashboard`

-Year-long exams dashboard, organized in quarters (including 5).
+Year-long exams dashboard, organized in quarters (from 1 to 5).

 You can change 1 parameter: the year you're in, at the top.
 The exams which will appear in the dashboard (as well as the [ `quarter` ](#25-dashboard---quarter) dashboard) are obviously the ones available at your year and the years below.